 The second half isn’t as strong as the first.
-While the shoot-out is broken up by small moments where everyone slumps down and has a quick think about an exit strategy, the whizzing bullets gradually drown out a sense of purpose.
+While the shootout is broken up by small moments where everyone slumps down and has a quick think about an exit strategy, the whizzing bullets gradually drown out a sense of purpose.
 At times, I did wonder why I should care about these people, but the film is purely concerned with getting the characters to their destination, rather than any emotional stakes.
-We are eager to see who lives and who dies, as near the end, everybody is practically gasping for their last breathes.
+We are eager to see who lives and who dies.
+Near the end, everybody is practically gasping for their last breaths.

 Free Fire sprays bullets left-right and centre, but it doesn’t always hit the target.
 It’s cartoonish, random, a little unnecessary, but at the end of the day, it is entertaining.
 There is lots of swearing, funny comments and down-and-dirty action.
 This is a 3 out of 5 movie – just about.
 Guilty pleasure I guess.
 It’s just watching and wondering who’s going to get shot next.
 “B” movie fun that you grudgingly love.